ksheedlo/csci3155paper/paper.md

 Notice the changes between the early draft and the current working draft.
-`ComprehensionIf` was defined and abstracted into `ComprehensionQualifier` along with `ComprehensionFor`, `ForBinding` was defined, and other fixes were applied to make the syntax more robust.
+`ComprehensionIf` was defined and abstracted into `ComprehensionQualifier` along with `ComprehensionFor`.
+Additionally, `ForBinding` was defined, and other fixes were applied to make the syntax more robust and flexible.

 ## Implementation Status

-Array comprehensions are a relatively new ECMAScript language feature, and as such they are not completley supported on all current ECMAScript implementations.
-Presently Mozilla's Firefox supports array comprehensions in its SpiderMonkey ECMAScript parsing and execution engine.
+Array comprehensions are a relatively new ECMAScript language feature, and as such they are not completely supported on all current ECMAScript implementations.
+Presently Mozilla's Firefox supports array comprehensions in its SpiderMonkey JavaScript parsing and execution engine.

-Other investigated ECMAScript engines (V8, Carakan, Chakra, and JavaScriptCore) did not appear to have any support for array comprehensions.
+Other investigated ECMAScript implementations (V8, Carakan, Chakra, and JavaScriptCore) did not appear to have any support for array comprehensions.

 Despite the current lack of support, there have been discussions for all of the aforementioned open source ECMAScript engines to support array comprehensions.
-However, as Harmony is not yet an official standard, support for its language features is not hightly prioritized among ECMAScript development communities.
+However, as Harmony is not yet an official standard, support for Harmony language features is not highly prioritized among ECMAScript development communities.
+Specifically, the V8 development community has stated that additional features will not be coming to the V8 engine until they are officially accepted in the final version of the ECMAScript specification.
-Specificaly, the V8 development community has stated that additional features will not be coming to the V8 engine until they are officially accepted in the final version of the ECMAScript specification.
 Consequently, V8 will very likely not support array comprehensions until the Harmony specification is finalized and standardized.
-Unfortunately, the rest of the aforementioned ECMAScript engines do not appear to have as open of a development community as does Mozilla and Google.
-Consequently, information regarding their future support for array comprehensions is not known.
+Unfortunately, the rest of the aforementioned ECMAScript engines do not have development communities as open as those of Mozilla and Google.
+Information regarding their future support for array comprehensions is not known.

 ## Community Impact

-To the extent that the JavaScript community is familiar with list comprehensions, array comprehesions appear to be an in-demand feature.
+To the extent that the JavaScript community is familiar with list comprehensions, array comprehensions appear to be an in-demand feature.
 Multiple StackOverflow threads ask for list comprehensions or a way to emulate them in JavaScript.
 We also found a number of blog articles promoting the topic.
 Some in the community have raised concerns about readability and compatibility, but the